 The use of gas turbines in the oil & gas industry represents one of the most challenging applications for this engine technology.
-The major constraint of the oil & gas business is to run 24/7 at full load with minimum downtime.
+The major constraint of the oil and gas business is to run 24/7 at full load with minimum downtime.
 In oil & gas activity, it is of prime importance to run the installation as close as possible to 100% of the time with the highest level of efficiency (current production compared to nominal production).

-An additional challenge for oil & gas applications lies in the absence of a back-up on site especially for mechanical-drive gas turbine configurations.
+An additional challenge for oil and gas applications lies in the absence of a back-up on site especially for mechanical-drive gas turbine configurations.

-To complete the picture, the coastal and offshore environment probably represents the harshest conditions for gas turbines.
-Humidity, rainfall and wind dust are the most obvious visible conditions that operators face on site.
-Hidden in the combustion air, alkali such as potassium, sodium or magnesium, as well as sulfur, soot, volatile hydrocarbons, oily vapors, and particles all generate gas turbine issues including compressor fouling, air-cooling passage fouling, vane and blade erosion, and compressor corrosion.
+The coastal and offshore environment probably represents the harshest conditions for gas turbines.
+Humidity, rainfall and seasonal dust are the most obvious visible conditions that operators face on site.
+Hidden in the combustion air, alkali such as potassium, sodium or magnesium, as well as sulfur, soot, volatile hydrocarbons, oily vapors, and particles all generate gas turbine issues including compressor fouling, aircooling passage fouling, vane and blade erosion, and compressor corrosion.
 Combined with sulfur in fuels, these alkali in combustion air create hot corrosion.
 Finally, heavy rainfall may induce filter washings that release filtered particles into the compressor.
 All these phenomena impact the gas turbine availability on site.
-An operating company aiming for excellence has to strive to minimize lack of availability and performance deterioration in order to make the asset more energy efficient and profitable.
+An operating company aiming for excellence has to strive to minimize lack of availability and performance deterioration in order to make the asset more energy efficient.

 The role of a highly efficient air filtration system is to maintain the engine cleanliness by preventing the introduction of contaminants into the gas turbine air intake.
 Achieving a high level of engine cleanliness helps maintain engine integrity and efficiency and reduces the need for water washes which generate avoidable downtime.
-Consequently, this reduces OPEX by minimizing the requirement for onsite maintenance and overhaul.